turing-roche/turing-roche-documentation/research/README.md

 | 10 March 2023 | The dynamic nature of percolation on networks with triadic interactions | Nature Communications | Ginestra Bianconi | [Here](https://www.nature.com/articles/s41467-023-37019-5)
 | 11 May 2023 | Neuroscience needs Network Science | arXiv | Ginestra Bianconi | [Preprint link](https://arxiv.org/abs/2305.06160)

-### Publications from the independent research of our partnership Senior Postdoctoral Research Associates
+### Publications from the independent research of our partnership Theme Leads
 | Publication Date | Title | Publication Venue | Partnership Authors | Link |
 |:-----|:--------|:-----------|:----------|:----------|
 | 15 May 2023 | An in silico FSHD muscle fiber for modeling DUX4 dynamics and predicting the impact of therapy | eLife | Chris Banerji | [Here](https://elifesciences.org/articles/88345)